HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/container_configuration/container_staging.md

 8. Save the /opt/HCL/wp_profile/PortalServer/deployed/archive directory files to an external or shared drive, for later use when importing to the target environment.

-9. If you are using PZN rules, export the PZN rules using the Personalization Administration Portlet functions and save the generated Workspace.nodes file to an external or shared drive, for later use when importing to the target environment.
+9. If you are using PZN rules, export the PZN rules using the Personalization Administration Portlet functions and save the generated Workspace.nodes file to an external or shared drive, for later use when importing to the target environment:

     1. Log in to the HCL Portal Home Page.
     2. Navigate to **Personalization > Business Rules* > Extra Actions > Export**.
     3. Save the output file.

-10. When applicable, save all custom files (application and theme EAR files, WAR files) to an external or shared drive, for use later when importing to the target environment.
+10. When applicable, save all custom files (application and theme EAR files, WAR files) to an external or shared drive, for later use when importing to the target environment.

 11. Validate if you have any custom Dynacaches, URLs, JVM Environment Parameters or other custom WebSphere configuration.
 If you are not sure what customizations were applied you can leverage the comparison tool WebSphere Configuration Comparison Tool.
-For more details see [WebSphere Configuration Comparison Tool](https://github.com/IBM/websphere-cct)
+For more details, see [WebSphere Configuration Comparison Tool](https://github.com/IBM/websphere-cct).

 ## Import the source HCL Portal server

-1. Log in to the machine from where you will access your HCL Portal Container.
+1. Log in to the machine to access your HCL Portal Container.

 2. Download, install, and log in to the command line client for your Kubernetes environment according to the client instructions.
 For OpenShift, that is Red Hat OpenShift Command Line Client.
 For Non OpenShift, that is the Kubectl command line tool.